Krapanj: Deep sea diving

 Krapanj has a rich history in underwater diving, primarily in the harvesting and selling of sea sponges.
 Franciscan Antun from Crete, who came to serve in local monastery, introduced Krapanj's inhabitants to diving and sea sponge gathering/processing at the end of the 17th century.
 For many years, diving for sponges had been the major income for Krapanj families, earning them the title of "Spužvari" (sponge vendors).

 By the middle of the 20th century, the industry peaked with the inception of breathing apparatus and motorised boats.
 Crews would generally dive 6 times a day, over 20 days taking turns one at a time at depths of over 40 m.
 It was a dangerous occupation as just the weight of the suit was 100 kg and the constant danger of decompression sickness discouraged generations to come.

 The small industry still persists, with sponges from Krapanj sold throughout Europe with a primary market in Greece and Italy.
 The cosmetic market has in recent years opened the market for Krapanj sponges on an international scale.

 The tradition of diving has in latter days given rise to scuba diving, free diving and spearfishing professionals from Krapanj.

 The Krapanj monastery museum permanently exhibits a show on sea sponge diving.

-Tanfara family private museum Spuga2 is place where you can see and get information about sponge diving from first hand today on Krapanj.
-They are inside industry for more than 120 years.

 Tourism

-Krapanj is not on the tourist map.
-Since the end of the Croatian War of Independence, the island has begun a slow rebuild.
-Many of its old terraces have either been restored or are in the process of rebuild under strict heritage by-laws.
+Many of Krapanj's old terraces have either been restored or are in the process of being rebuilt under strict heritage by-laws.
 This has started a steady stream of tourists to the island which now supports a certain level of tourism infrastructure.

 Many other Adriatic Islands have constructed bridges to allow tourist access by car.
 Krapanj has made the decision not to connect to the mainland as this would destroy the island's heritage.

 Demographics

-The island has only one settlement; Krapanj, which, apart from the island itself, consists of islets of Mumonja, Oblik, Krbela mala, Krbela vela and the Oštrica peninsula, located to the south.
-Krapanj is administratively located in the City of Šibenik and is one of its local committees.

 According to the 2011 census, Krapanj had a population of 170.

 In 2021, its population was 166.

+Although the island is sparsely populated, many of its residents have relocated to the mainland in nearby Brodarica.
+Combined, both Krapanj and Brodarica are strongly developing tourism areas with the entire area having more than 3,500 residents.